Medicaid Coverage of Spouse's Nursing Home Expenses

 Medicaid is a government program that pays for medical services, including nursing home care.
-To get Medicaid payment for nursing home care, you must be financially eligible, need the care given in a nursing home, and the home must be certified by the state Medicaid agency.
-Medicaid pays a large portion of our country's nursing-home bill (over 40 percent).
-But Medicaid pays only when almost all your assets have been depleted.
-What about when a spouse needs to be in a home but the other spouse does not?
+To get Medicaid payment for nursing home care you must be financially eligible, you must need the care given in a nursing home, and the home itself must be certified by the state Medicaid agency.
+Medicaid pays a large portion of our country's nursing-home bills -- over 40 percent -- but only pays when almost all your assets have been depleted.

+But what about when just one spouse needs to be in a home?
 Will all of the couple's income and assets have to be used up before Medicaid coverage of a spouse's nursing home expenses kick in?

 Spousal Impoverishment Protection Law

-- Minimum Community Spouse Resource Standard -- $21,912.00
+- Minimum Community Spouse Resource Standard - $24,720.00

-- Maximum Community Spouse Resource Standard -- $109,560.00
+- Maximum Community Spouse Resource Standard - $123,000.00

-- Maximum Monthly Maintenance Standard -- $2,739.00
+- Maximum Monthly Maintenance Standard - $3,090.00

 - Minimum Monthly Maintenance Standard - $2,057.50 (in all states except Hawaii and Alaska)

 A snapshot of the couple's assets is taken in order to determine the community spouse's share.
 The snapshot reflects the couple's assets at the time of the Medicaid applicant's first continuous (minimum 30 days) institutionalization (in a nursing facility or hospital).

 When an institutionalized spouse is applying for Medicaid, the couple will need to complete a resource assessment tool based upon the resources (assets) owned at the snapshot date and an application for Medicaid (which asks for information about current resources).

 Minimum Maintenance Needs Allowance